erosvitor/spring-boot-api-rest/README.md

 ## About
-The project shows how to build an API Rest using the Spring Boot.
+Project created in the Spring Boot course.

 ## Technologies
 The following tools were used in this project: